Washington University School of Law, J.D., 1995

 As disclosure counsel, Brett addresses each element of a company’s disclosure program, including SEC filings, earnings releases, analyst calls, website postings and other communications.

-Brett handles complex executive compensation matters and related disclosures.
-He also deals with sensitive business and corporate governance matters, including working with independent transaction committees, special investigations, confidential treatment requests, and NYSE and NASDAQ compliance.
+Brett handles complex executive compensation matters and related agreements and disclosures.
+He also deals with sensitive business and corporate governance matters, including working with independent transaction committees, special investigations, executive officer transitions, confidential treatment requests, and NYSE and NASDAQ compliance.

-Brett represents or has represented public companies in the following industries: air travel, banking, business intelligence solutions, cardiovascular devices, commercial real estate, micro-brewing, pre-recorded music and video, radio, recreational boats, restaurants, same-day delivery service, telecommunications and utilities.
+Brett represents or has represented public companies in the following industries: air travel, animal health, banking, business intelligence solutions, cardiovascular devices, commercial real estate, dental products and services, micro-brewing, pre-recorded music and video, radio, recreational boats, restaurants, same-day delivery service, telecommunications and utilities.
 In addition, Brett has experience representing various underwriters and placement agents.

 Before joining Briggs and Morgan, Brett served as an extern in the Division of Corporation Finance at the U.S. Securities and Exchange Commission in Washington, D.C.
 In addition, Brett formerly served as a White House intern in the President’s Office of Intergovernmental Affairs.